Skip to main content

 Let’s return once more to the film’s final scene.
 After Joel and Clementine come to terms with their shared history, Clementine apologetically walks out of Joel’s apartment.
 This is an echo of all the times Joel let Clementine slip through his fingers, including Joel and Clementine’s last argument before they underwent the procedures and their very first interaction when Joel deserted Clementine in the beach house.
 These encounters all ended with Joel shying from doing the hard thing (apologizing to Clementine, staying with her at the beach house, etc.), and if Joel was truly that same shy would-be-suitor, he would do the same here, but he does not.
 Against his nature, Joel reaches takes the plunge and pursues Clementine.

 This represents a significant shift in Joel’s character, evidence that he is not doomed to repeat the mistakes of his first relationship with Clementine.
-Even if Joel cannot remember his relationship with Clementine, or how he fought to preserve his memory of her, an imprint of that experience remains with him, an imprint that could very well make the difference between whether they remain together or not.
+Even if Joel cannot remember his relationship with Clementine, or how he fought to preserve his memory of her, an imprint of that experience remains with him.
+And this imprint could very well make the difference between whether they remain together or not.

 How exactly did that bit of their past relationship survive?
 Again the film doesn’t specify.
 This movie celebrates the mysterious nature of love.
 The part that isn’t logical and doesn’t play by the rules.
 The film says that love doesn’t always make sense, but that doesn’t mean it's not an active force in our life.
 Somehow, Joel’s internal victory wasn’t just washed away in the erasure, and because of it he has a second chance to find happiness with Clementine.